 (The space in front of city hall turns into an open-air movie theatre)

-The Rathaus Film Festival starts provisionally in late June in 2024, so should continue daily through July and across summer until a planned end date on September 1st.
+The Rathaus Film Festival starts in late June and continues daily through July and across summer (June 28th to August 31st).

-Each evening, sit back and enjoy opera, ballet, classical music or a more popular musical genre on the giant screen.
+Each evening, sit back and enjoy a free open-air viewing of opera, ballet, classical music or a more popular musical genre on the giant screen.
+And all on the Rathausplatz square in front of the giant Neogothic city hall.

-But there’s much more to this open-air event than a bit of audiovisual entertainment.
-Numerous gastro booths line the Rathausplatz square, selling food, drinks, and snacks from all over the world.
+But there’s much more to this event than a bit of balmy audiovisual entertainment.
+Numerous gastro booths line the square, selling food, drinks, and snacks from all over the world.

 Other film festivals

-Various other open-air cinematic festivals commonly run in July as well, should the Rathaus version get too busy for you.
+Various other open-air cinematic festivals and events commonly run in July as well, should the Rathaus version get too busy for you.
 For example:

-- The Kino am Dach cinema on the roof of Vienna’s main library (TBA but typically all month)
+- The Kino am Dach cinema on the roof of Vienna’s main library (2025 dates TBA but usually all month)

 Get your music groove on